'Thankful To Be Safely Home': Pastor Brunson, Freed From Detention, Arrives In U.S.

 Just landed at Andrews AFB with Pastor Brunson and his wife Norine.
 They are thankful to be safely home in the USA.
 Under this administration being an American means something! @realDonaldTrump @VP @SecPompeo pic.twitter.com/YOjoEOCX6k— Tony Perkins (@tperkins) October 13, 2018

-First arrested in October 2016, the Evangelical Presbyterian minister found himself rounded up — along with tens of thousands of other people — on suspicion of supporting a failed coup attempt just months earlier.
-Turkish authorities asserted that he had engaged in espionage and aided terrorist groups.

-As his time in custody stretched on, his status attracted ire first from U.S. Evangelical leaders, then from the highest rungs of power in Washington.
-Both President Trump and Vice President Mike Pence actively lobbied for his release, and earlier this year the U.S. slapped several high-ranking Turkish officials with sanctions over his "unfair and unjust detention."

-Now, Brunson is free — found guilty by a court in the western city of Izmir, but sentenced to time served and released quickly afterward.
-And authorities on both sides of the diplomatic dispute are celebrating the ruling, though for different reasons.
+Authorities on both sides of the diplomatic dispute are celebrating the ruling, though for different reasons.

 Turkish President Recep Tayyip Erdogan and his surrogates have lauded the ruling as proof of the independence of his country's judiciary system.
 The strongman leader has come under international criticism for fostering an increasingly authoritarian regime and cracking down on dissent within his borders — particularly after the failed coup attempt in 2016.